 Begin by opening up frontside as if your are going to Nollie into a Frontside 180.
 As your rotation reaches about 90 degrees, Nollie from your front foot and land on your back foot, or in a buttering position.

 Unstrapping also allows you to take a moment and enjoy the pristine alpine vistas.

 Step 2.
 Ollie Tail Butter Frontside 180

 Then Ollie from your back foot to complete the Frontside 180, landing switch.

 The starting position for the Ollie Frontside 180.

 It is a bit to get your head around, but by taking your board off, this trick is instantly simplified.
 Now strap in and practice this several times to start getting it dialled.

 Step 4.
 Style

 For a more advanced MFM Butter, use the same movement but with a shift of your board in the middle.
-This time, as you roll up for the Nollie, go past the 90 degree mark and Nollie off front foot and shift back slightly in the opposite direction.
-You will land on your back foot, so Ollie from your tail to complete the counter rotated frontside 180 out.
+This time, as you roll up for the Nollie, go past the 90 degree mark and Nollie off your front foot and shift back slightly in the opposite direction.
+You will land on your back foot, so Ollie from your tail to complete the counter rotated Frontside 180 Out.